MohamedElattar22/IslamicApp/README.md

 ### Tools Used

-* For this app i used : MVVM Architicture , Room DataBase , Recycler views , Material 3 Design Components
+* For this app i used :Recycler views , Material 3 Design Components
 * Languages : Kotlin & XML markup language